History, Strategy, and Governance

 History and Strategy

-M&IC was founded in 1996 by Livermore’s Michel McCoy.
+M&IC was founded in 1996 by Michel McCoy, then serving as Livermore Computing (LC) and M&IC project leader.
 Prior to its establishment, HPC resources were not consolidated, and each directorate would buy small- to mid-size servers for their respective employees or try to get weapons’ accounts on larger machines for research, which was time-consuming and confusing.
 This approach was inefficient on an institutional level; researchers could run only the problems that could be handled by these servers, and several directorates might purchase and run duplicate servers.
 In addition, scientists encountered obstacles when communicating with collaborators outside of their program, because they had a different understanding of programming models, algorithms, and other software tools—a disconnect that could have been harmful to LLNL should an all-hands emergency occur.

 M&IC Deputy Director Greg Tomaschke has managed allocations on M&IC platforms since the program’s beginning.
 He said, “It has been rewarding to see how Grand Challenge and LDRD projects have been able to use M&IC resources to achieve impressive results, such as those described in the S&TR article about the 10th anniversary of the Grand Challenge program.
 I recall senior lab managers applauding the program from very early on and recognizing that these efforts are vital to the lab.”